credativ/plutono/contribute/engineering/terminology.md

-# Grafana technical terminology
+# Plutono technical terminology

 <!-- Keep terms in alphabetical order: -->

-This document defines technical terms used in Grafana.
+This document defines technical terms used in Plutono.

 ## TLS/SSL